kottapar/molecule_wsl_demo/README.md

 You should write all of your code inside the folder `challenge-wirecard`.

 ## Delivery Instructions
-1. You must provide your BitBucket username.
+1. You must create your own BitBucket username, if you don't have one.
 A free BitBucket account can be created at http://bitbucket.org
-2. The recruiter will give you read permission to a repository named **challenge**, at https://bitbucket.org/wirecard_sre_recruitment/challenge
-3. You must fork this repository into a private repository on your own account and push your code in the config management branch you've picked.
+2. You must fork the https://bitbucket.org/wirecard_sre_recruitment/challenge repository into a private repository on your own account and push your code in the config management branch you've picked.
-4. Write all documentation and instructions to run the tests in the file challenge/README.md
+3. Write all documentation and instructions to run the tests in the file challenge-wirecard/README.md
-5. Once finished, you must give the user **wirecard_sre_recruitment** read permission on your repository and we can evaluate your code.
+4. Once finished, you must give the user **wirecard_sre_recruitment** read permission on your repository and we can evaluate your code.

 ## Format